Marketing Insights

 EWWW Website Example

 Using EWWW the image above was optimised down to 325Kb with the exact same resolution and webp style setup.
 It’s interface isn’t quite as nice as some of our other competitors but it is the smallest compression noting that it does have a default 90% optimisation.
 This is about half the size of our SquareSpace jpg and if setup prior to your site being built it will continue to do it’s optmisation without you neeeding to do anything.
-You can use the optimzer for free but they also have montly plans or if you keep an eye on Appsumo they often have a deal come up will include their CDN.
+You can use the optimiser for free but they also have montly plans or if you keep an eye on Appsumo they often have a deal come up will include their CDN.

 Shortpixel Image Optimiser